intelligent-machine-learning/dlrover/atorch/README.md

 ## Installation

-ATorch supports PyTorch with version >= 1.12, and version 2.1 or above is preferred.
+ATorch supports PyTorch with version >= 1.12, and verion 2.1 or above is preferred.
-For example, you can use docker image <code>registry.cn-hangzhou.aliyuncs.com/atorch/atorch:pt210_te</code>) which has PyTorch 2.1 installed.
+For example, you can use docker image <code>easydl/atorch:iml_pt210</code> which has PyTorch 2.1 installed.

 ### Install From PyPI
 Install atorch in any PyTorch-preinstalled environment (such as a container created with the docker image above) with <code>pip</code>: